ArdWang/Oral-English/README.md

 A dog's foreign language 一只狗的外语

 A dog was so clever, his owner sent him to college.
-Home for vacation the dog admiited he had learned neither history nor science, but added proudly，I did make a
+Home for vacation the dog admited he had learned neither history nor science, but added proudly，I did make a

 good start in foreign languages.
 Okey replied the owner Say something in a foreign languange.
 The dog said, "Meow!"